Do Book Titles Go In Quotes Or Italics

 Definitions and Core Concepts

 Italics, also known as oblique type, is a typeface that leans to the right.
-It's often used to emphasize words, denote foreign terms, and, importantly, identify titles of longer works.
+It's often used to highlight words, denote foreign terms, and, importantly, identify titles of longer works.
 Quotation marks, on the other hand, are punctuation marks used to indicate direct speech, quotes, or titles of shorter works.
 These marks serve to set apart the enclosed text, signaling to the reader that it should be interpreted differently from the surrounding text.

 Historical Context

 The practice of using italics and quotation marks for titles has evolved over centuries.
 Early printing practices often relied on different font styles to differentiate titles, but the modern convention of using italics became more standardized with the advent of computerized typesetting.
-Similarly, quotation marks have long been used to indicate speech, but their application to titles of shorter works gained prominence as writing styles became more refined and standardized.
+Similarly, quotation marks have long been used to indicate speech, but their application to titles of shorter works gained prominence as writing styles became more refined and standardized Surprisingly effective..

 Detailed Rules and Examples